 Common Name: Dotted Saxifrage

-Saxifraga punctata is a Perennial up to 0.10 metres tall.
+Saxifraga punctata is a perennial plant that can grow up to 0.10 metres tall.

 N. Europe.
 Northern N. America.